-The core State long-term bonding programs have projected capacity of \$6.9 billion of new money, long-term general obligation and senior severance tax bonds over the next 10 years for State capital projects based upon the policies described herein, as well as a further \$7.7 billion of short term "sponge" funding notes for statewide capital projects and public schools capital outlay purposes.
-These amounts represent 46% and 114% increases in funding capacity, respectively, while in aggregate, this level of funding represents a 75% increase in projected capital capacity over the amounts projected in the most recent annual Debt Affordability Study.
-This level of capacity reflects the long-standing State policy that allocates available long-term debt capacity over a ten-year horizon, in conjunction with the continued use of short-term notes to direct annually available balances in the Severance Tax Bonding Fund to investment in State economic infrastructure and other critical state facilities.
-Notably, the use of cash resources for capital outlay over the projected ten year timeframe has increased to 52.7% from 43.8% in the most recent annual Debt Affordability Study.
+The core State long-term bonding programs have projected capacity of \$9.1 billion of new money, long-term general obligation and senior severance tax bonds over the next 10 years for State capital projects based upon the policies described herein, as well as a further \$12.2 billion of short term "sponge" funding notes for statewide capital projects and public school capital outlay.
+These amounts represent a 32% increase in long-term bond capacity and a 45% increase in overall funding capacity since the last Debt Affordability Study.
+This growth in capacity is a product of the dramatic growth in oil and natural gas production in the State.